-under consideration for critical habitat.61 These fisheries may contribute to the reduction of prey biomass to some degree because of the wide-ranging nature of some prey species.
+These fisheries may contribute to the reduction of prey biomass to some degree because of the wideranging nature of some prey species.
 Current data, although incomplete, suggests that competition between these commercial federally managed fisheries and MHI IFKWs is low, and that additional management is not necessary.
 However, future management needs may be identified as more information is gained about MHI IFKW foraging ecology, or a better understanding of the relative importance of certain prey species to the health and recovery of a larger MHI IFKW population is gained.

-There is geographic overlap between other federally managed fisheries, such as the bottomfish and seamount groundfish, coral reef ecosystem, crustacean and precious corals fisheries, and the areas under consideration for MHI IFKWs.62 There is some potential for the bottomfish fishery, coral reef ecosystem, and the groundfish fishery to target MHI IFKW prey, and so these fisheries are expected to engage in Section 7 consultation.
+There is geographic overlap between other federally managed fisheries, such as the bottomfish and seamount groundfish, coral reef ecosystem, crustacean and precious corals fisheries, and MHI IFKW critical habitat.72 There is some potential for the bottomfish fishery, coral reef ecosystem, and the groundfish fishery to target MHI IFKW prey, and so these fisheries are expected to engage in Section 7 consultation.
 The precious coral and crustacean fisheries are not known to target MHI IFKW prey, and the needs in these fisheries are expected to be met through technical assistance.
 No additional modifications are expected to these fisheries as a result of MHI IFKW critical habitat designation.